oldsspecial/super-sniffle/.memory-bank/progress.md

 - ✅ Working demo and examples

 ### Pattern System
-- ✅ NodePattern class with inline WHERE support
+- ✅ NodePattern class with label expressions and inline WHERE support
 - ✅ RelationshipPattern class with inline WHERE support
-- ✅ PathPattern class for complex traversals
+- ✅ PathPattern class for complex traversals with automatic relationship insertion
-- ✅ QuantifiedPathPattern for variable-length paths
+- ✅ QuantifiedPathPattern for variable-length paths with quantifiers
 - ✅ Support for Cypher's native inline syntax: (p:Person WHERE p.age > 20)
-- ✅ API functions: node(), relationship(), path()
+- ✅ API functions: node(), relationship(), path(), L() for label expressions
 - ✅ Integration with operator-based expressions
 - ✅ Comprehensive unit tests for all patterns
 - ✅ Real-world scenario examples and demos